The Footsteps of Jesus

 even the children yet to be born, and they in turn would tell their

 children.
-Then they would put their trust in God and would not forget his
+Then they would put their trust in God and would not forget His

-loyal to God, whose spirits were not faithful to him."
-Psalm 78:6-8.
-Such
+whose spirits were not faithful to Him."
+Such was their character.
+There was

-was their character.
-There was nothing stable about them.
-When any
+nothing stable about them.
+When any extraordinary mercies were

-extraordinary mercies were conferred on them, they were melted just for
+conferred on them, they were melted just for the moment; or when any

-the moment; or when any visitations of vengeance were brought upon
+visitations of vengeance were brought upon them, they were filled with

-them, they were filled with fear and trembling.
-But the rejoicing on
+fear and trembling.
+But the rejoicing on the one hand, and the

-that the Lord has spoken, will we do!" was their language, while the terrors
+spoken, will we do!" was their language, while the terrors of the Almighty

-majesty, from the summit of Sinai.
-But no sooner had the lightnings ceased
+summit of Sinai.
+But no sooner had the lightnings ceased to glitter, and the

-to glitter, and the thunderclaps to roar—than they set up a golden calf,
+thunderclaps to roar — than they set up a golden calf, before which they

-before which they bowed, and to which they ascribed their deliverance!
+bowed, and to which they ascribed their deliverance!

 In the time of Christ, the same spirit frequently

 appeared, as it has in all subsequent ages.
-In the parable of the sower He
+In the parable of the sower

-this representation.
+representation.
 They were at one time truly promising characters.
 They

 appeared to be inflamed with a holy ambition to win the heavenly crown.
 We